v5ma/selfawarenetworks/13san.md

 Tweet-sized
 “Each spike’s next length = f(prev length, plastic synapse shifts, latest hub phase).
 Plasticity and hub timing evolve between ticks, so the rule itself keeps rewriting—self-modifying causality, not a static recurrence.”

+Self-Aware Networks doesn’t pin consciousness on one isolated “magic” knob.
+It identifies a minimal package—self-referential spike timing, plasticity that rewrites that timing, and cross-scale phase-locking—that together create a single evolving field.
+A rock at 37 °C has none of those dynamics; its temperature never feeds back to alter the law that sets its next state.
+Consciousness isn’t any lone feature—it’s that closed causal weave.